Skip to main content

 Working Outside New York State

 Work that is conducted remotely outside of New York State requires additional steps to be taken prior to the arrangement beginning.
-See Guidelines for Working Outside of New York State (pdf).
+See the Flexibility in the Workplace policy ("Remote Work Details") and Procedures for Requesting and Reviewing Flexible Arrangements.

 The supervisor/department must decide how much of the needed equipment they are willing to provide and who will be responsible for its maintenance, as well as compliance with data security policies.